 Prerequisites: Completion of 45+ credit hours.
-Notes: This course is Pass/Fail.

 • Learn how to compose a portfolio of work for the sophomore level

 FD 2510 - Special Topics

 This elective course is open to all levels of students and examines specific topics not otherwise covered in the campus curriculum.
 Specific topics and faculty will be announced prior to registration.
 Students will develop projects that encompass the topic at hand.